 Besides the brilliant, unapologetic story, characters, and themes, Scorsese is a directing fiend, both in the action-packed boxing matches and the wide variety of dramatic scenes.
 The former are an expertly edited series of fight sequences, which highlight the intense pain, power, and bad intentions behind every punch.
 Blood and sweat fly freely and frequently, though thanks to the inventive black-and-white film stock, it’s easy to confuse the two.
 Whether he’s dishing out the beatings or taking them, we’re absorbing heavy rain of blood, sweat, and tears Robert de Niro sheds with almost maniacal glee.
 Much of the boxing in this movie is stylized, but in such a way that the film emphasizes the combat’s violence and animalistic nature.
+The experience feels so painful, but also too addicting to look away, like a trainwreck unfolding on-screen.
 Nothing about the nature of boxing is glamorized or graceful, and that’s what makes it so fascinating.

 Michael Chapman’s B&W cinematography is beautiful in a similarly violent, brutal way, particularly during the boxing matches and the opening title credits.
 Slow-motion takes of de Niro warming up in a ring in long-shot are gorgeous in an intimidating sort of way, like watching a lion prepare to pounce on its prey (or a bull preparing to charge?).